 M.M. recipient Greg Coffey continues to perform, produce, and teach in Nashville, TN.
 In addition to his recording and live playing there, he has been on the road, including two weeks in China with country artist Jason Clutter.

 Ryan R. Laney holds a B.M.E. from The University of Northern Colorado and a M.M. from Kansas State University.
 He writes music designed to be interesting for both the casual listener and the true musician, offering compositions with high audience and performance appeal.
 Ryan's compositional output is primarily focused on percussion solo and ensemble literature with a growing number of works for wind instruments.
 Many of his compositions and arrangements can be heard performed around the world in countries including Brazil, Germany, Sweden, Switzerland, Mexico, Thailand, Italy, Japan, China, South Korea, Belgium, Russia, and across the USA.
 Ryan is a member of the Percussive Arts Society, The National Association for Music Education, a Percussion Music Online Official Composer, and is currently Director of Bands at Broomfield High School in Broomfield, Colorado.Chris Exum is the Assistant Band Director/Percussion Instructor at Washburn Rural High school.
 At Washburn Rural, Chris assists with the marching band, concert band and directs the WRHS Jazz Combo and oversees all things percussion.
 In addition to his musical duties, Chris is also a part of the REACH program which assists incoming freshman make the transition into high school by working with them in the areas of time management, organization, test taking strategies and education and career planning.
-Chris Exum is also a member of Phi Mu Alpha Sinfonia, K.M.E.A., C.M.E.N.C. and a member Percussive Arts Society (P.A.S.) and also serves as Secretary for our Kansas Chapter.
+Chris Exum is also a member of Phi Mu Alpha Sinfonia, K.M.E.A., C.M.E.N.C. and a member Percussive Arts Society (P.A.S.).

 Emory Dease joined the faculty of Seaman High School in Topeka, KS in the fall of 2011.
 He completed his Bachelor's Degree in Music Education from Central College, and more recently, his Masters of Music Performance from Kansas State University.
 While at Kansas State, Emory served as the percussion graduate assistant and drumline instructor.
 He has formerly held the position of Percussion Director at Blue Valley North HS and Newton HS (IA).